ShreyGK6/CS100-Project-Movie-Recommender-2.0/README.md

  > Authors: [Alana Yamauchi](https://github.com/ayama039) [Anokhee Shah](https://github.com/) [Shreya Mohan](https://github.com/shreyyaa123) [Shrey Kothari](https://github.com/ShreyGK6)

 ## Project Description
- > Why is it important or interesting to you?
+Purpose
 -  We decided that we should do a movie recommender because all of us really like movies, but hate how long it takes to get a good movie recommendation.
-We wanted to create a system where movie recommendations were more personal than what most application offer right now.
+We wanted to create a system where movie recommendations were more personal than what most application offer right now. languages/tools/technologies
- >  What languages/tools/technologies do you plan to use?
 - C++
 - VS Code
- >  What will be the input/output of your project?
-Inputs:
-Output:
- >  What are the features that the project provides?
+Inputs
+- Username
+- Password
+- Age
+- Genre
+- Favorite Actor
+- Favorite Director
+outputs
+- top 5 overall based on profile
+- top 5 for each for each preference based on profile
+- (if user searches instead) top 20 based off of searches
+- options to sort the search recommendations
+- back and skip "buttons"
+- reset profile "buttons"
+- login/logout "buttons"
+- intructions on how to use search feature, and navigate through our system Features
-- Asking for log in: username, password (if first time: user has to pick genress and maturity rating, but can optionally pick other things such as actor(esses), director(s), release year, etc or just skip the optional section)
+- User log in: username, password
+- User Profile Set Up: User has to pick genress and maturity rating, but can optionally pick other things such as actor(esses), director(s), release year, etc or just skip the optional section)
-- Upon login there'll be a message about how to use the site (how to call for a menu, get to the search function, see your profile, or how to go back)
+- Overview of system: After they set up their profile there'll be a message about how to use the site (how to call for a menu, get to the search function, see your profile, or how to go back)
-- Menu: there'll be your recommendations based off of the choices you picked in the beginning (top 5 overall, top 5 for each for each preference, top 5 based off of searches)
+- Menu: Recommendations based off of the inputs from profile (top 5 overall, top 5 for each for each preference, top 5 based off of searches)
-- Search: has menu for search parameters, which are the same as the ones in the profile set up.
-Also has sorting based on highest to lowest ranking, views, and year
+- Search: has menu for search parameters, which are the same as the ones in the profile set up, this will output recommendations independently to the profile.
+Asks what they want to filter recommendations by (user picks one) and they type it into the terminal using given commands.
+They first select the category and then within the category the user types what they want to see.
+For example, if they pick a genre they would type comedy and then the system would recommend 20 comedy movies from our database.
+- Sorting: Within the search fetaure the user can sort these recommendations based on highest to lowest ranking, views, and year
-- Profile: can adjust username, password, and preferences
+- Reset/back/skip: at any point the user can adjust username, password, and profile preferences
 - signout feature
-- Each movie contains: ratings, synopsis, views, cast, director(s), maturity rating, release year, genre, etc
+- Each movie recommendation contains: ratings, synopsis, views, cast, director(s), maturity rating, release year, genre

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: